Secure, fast and scalable: Why the JAMstack is revolutionising web development

 Headless CMS

-A Headless CMS is a content management system that is decoupled from the presentation layer (frontend) and provides content through APIs.
-In the JAMstack ecosystem, a Headless CMS enables centralised content management and updates without compromising the static nature of the website.
-There are many Headless CMS options, both open-source and commercial, including:
+A headless CMS is a content management system that is decoupled from the presentation layer (frontend) and delivers content via APIs.
+In the JAMstack ecosystem, a headless CMS enables centralised management and updating of content without compromising the static nature of the website.
+There are many headless CMS options, both open-source and commercial, including:

 • Sanity